 The quality and safety of our products are critical to our success.
 For more information on our quality control system, see "Item 4.
 Information on the Company-4.B.
+Business Overview-Supply Chain" and "Item 4.
+Information on the Company-4.B.
 Business Overview-Food Safety and Quality Control."
 However, due to the scale of our operations and growth of our store network, maintaining consistent product quality depends significantly on the effectiveness of our quality control system, which in turn depends on a number of factors, including but not limited to the design of our quality control system, employee training to ensure that our employees adhere to and implement our quality control policies and procedures and the effectiveness of monitoring any potential violation of our quality control policies and procedures.
 There can be no assurance that our quality control system will always prove to be effective.